manitu85/gatsby-blog/src/posts/post-four.md

 ---
-title: "My Four Markdown post"
+title: "My Fourth Markdown post"
-date: "2020-01-30"
+date: "2020-02-19"
 ---

-Hello, this is my first Four using Markdown.
+Hello, this is my first Fourth using Markdown.